percona/percona-server-mongodb-operator/.github/pull_request_template.md

 **CHECKLIST**
 ---
 **Jira**
-- [ ] Is Jira ticket created and referenced properly?
+- [ ] Is the Jira ticket created and referenced properly?
 - [ ] Does Jira ticket have proper status for documentation (`Needs Doc`) and QA (`Needs QA`)?
 - [ ] Does Jira ticket link to proper `Fix Version` milestone?